 Mechanical pencils are relatively simple devices so there isn’t a lot that can go wrong.
-That said, stuff does happens.
-In this case, a small fragment of lead can get stuck in the sleeve or clutch of the pencil and prevent lead from pushing through.
-You unknowingly push the button, cramming more lead down there and usually making the situation worse.
-This is more often the case with smaller diameter lead pencils, such as 0.3mm, but it can happen to any pencil.
+That said, stuff does happen.
+In most cases, a small fragment of lead can get stuck in the sleeve or clutch of the pencil and prevent lead from pushing through.
+You then unknowingly push the button, cramming more lead down there and make the situation worse.

-Assuming simple measures — like giving the pencil a good shake while upside down and pressing the button — don’t work, you’ll need to do a real fix.
-The best way to to this is by using a cleaning rod (sometimes known as a clean-out rod).
-These used to be included with almost all technical pencils, but as products have gotten cheaper and less focused on the professional user this is less likely to the the case.
+Assuming simple measures — like giving the pencil a good shake while upside down and pressing the button — don’t work, you’ll need to do a real fix for your jammed pencil.
+The best way to to this is by using a cleaning rod (sometimes known as a “clean-out rod”).
+In the past these were included with almost all technical and drafting pencils, but as products have gotten cheaper and less focused on the professional user this is less likely to be the case.

 Some pencils that include a cleaning rod are the: